mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 > As a result, we can say with confidence that, after a lean first quarter, we expect supply to recover to pre-pandemic levels in the second quarter of 2023, and to be unlimited in the second half of the year.

 That sounded great!
-Even in mid-2020, I was able to buy 50+ Raspberry Pis at a time from local retailers, so if we were going back to that level, TinyPilot would be in wonderful position.
+Even in mid-2020, I was able to buy 50+ Raspberry Pis at a time from local retailers, so if we were going back to that level, TinyPilot would be in a wonderful position.

 Deeper into the post, there was this ominous sentence: